23Grammer58/biomechanics/README.md

 # biomechanics
-Sirius University, \n
+Sirius University,
-Department of Information Technology and Artificial Intelligence, \n Mathematical modeling in biomedicine and petreleum engineering, \n biomechanics laboratory
+Department of Information Technology and Artificial Intelligence,
+Mathematical modeling in biomedicine and petreleum engineering,
+biomechanics laboratory